Jo Whiley interviews George Michael

-The article is a translation of the George Michael interview “Jag har fått psykologhjälp” by Robert Börjesson published on April 22,
+The article is a translation of the George Michael interview “Jag har fått psykologhjälp” by Robert Börjesson published on April 22, 2007 in the Swedish newspaper Expressen.
+This is the original source material of the article George Michael Speaks about the Hate Towards Him, which Expressen published on December 26, 2016.

 LONDON.
 George Michael is back after the sex scandal – happier than ever.